 When photos of Sea of Clouds of Bohol became viral in Facebook, I wanted to see it for myself if it’s really something to be awed and also because I haven’t yet set foot in Bohol.

-But first this famous beauty spot in Bohol…
+But first (before we went to Danao Sea of Clouds), we visited this famous beauty spot in Bohol…

 We arrived in Bohol and let me ask you this.
 What’s this famous tourist spot in Bohol. the name of which is derived from a sweetened-flavour food?
 This tourist spot looks almost unnatural, because its features, which look like humps, have almost the same proportions and symmetry.
 These hump-like features are so plentiful that they could hardly be counted.